k1r0s/not-awesome-es6-classes/README.md

 ## Introduction

 While ES6 brings several useful and syntactically pleasing new features to JavaScript, there are many people in the JS community who feel that adding class syntax to the language was a mistake.
 I share this sentiment, but I have encountered quite a few programmers in the wild who don't agree or simply don't seem to understand why some of us have this opinion.
-So, I wanted to create an online reference where people could come to learn specifically about this issue and why they __might not actually need__ class syntax in JavaScript.
+So, I wanted to create an online reference where people could come to learn specifically about this issue and why they __might not actually need class syntax in JavaScript__.